IBM/css-gridish/examples/material/css-gridish/README.md

 }
 ```

-## Utility Mixin and Functions
+## Mixins and Functions

-Gridish has several utility SCSS functions and a mixin to help you add sizing to elements and components within your grid by using your own grid configuration.

 ### Media Query Mixin

-You can use the media query mixin to use breakpoints you've defined.
+You can use the media query mixin to use breakpoints you’ve defined.

 **Example SCSS**
 ```scss